 — Bob Dylan

-First, let’s take a look at what the existing definition for content marketing looks like.
+To get started, let’s investigate what the current definition of content marketing looks like.

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience—and, ultimately, to drive profitable customer action.”

-That’s pretty much the industry’s definition of content marketing from the Content Marketing Institute.
-But what does that actually mean?
-And what does it mean specifically for those of us looking to win in content marketing in 2016?
+That’s pretty much the industry standard definition of content marketing from the Content Marketing Institute.
+But what does it actually mean?
+And how does it inform those of us looking to crush content marketing in 2020?

 “Only amateurs use short copy.”